salilab/imp-sampcon/README.md

 Cluster precisions are in `actin.Cluster_Precision.txt`, with the precision defined by the average RMSD to the cluster centroid.
 The individual cluster directories contain representative bead models and localization densities.

+### Minor updates to the protocol from the BJ 2017 paper
+Note that for both the score distribution test and the chi-square tests, the distributions of models in samples A and B are deemed to be different only if the p-value is significant as well as effect size (D or Cramer's V) is also large.
+See also `Similarity of Scores` section in the paper [Viswanath et al, 2017](https://www.ncbi.nlm.nih.gov/pubmed/29211988).

+The model precision is now calculated as the average RMSD between a model in the cluster and the cluster centroid model, and not using weighted RMSF as mentioned in the original paper.

 ## Special input options
 Here a few special cases of `exhaust` are mentioned.